ImBrni/proj_creator/README.md

 The repository contains a single Makefile, to build the project execute this command:
 `make`
+(The executable will be in the bin folder)

 To build and run execute:
 `make run`